janoglezcampos/llvm-yx-callobfuscator/README.md

 > ## TODO:
 > This includes things that I really dont want to forget, but more stuff could be added here.
 Not by now
 >### Docs/formatting:
->* Check that the setup instructions works.
-PRERELEASE
 >* Somehow improve stackSpoofHelper.x64.asm readability.
 >
 >### Opsec: